Anti-paganism policies of the early Byzantine Empire: Revolt of Illus (484–488)

-In 484, the Pagan opposition supported the rebellion of Illus and Leontius (usurper) in an effort to end the persecution, but his Pagan supported rebellion was supressed by Zeno (emperor) in 488, which signified the last organized Pagan resistance in the Byzantine Empire.
+In 484, the Pagan opposition supported the rebellion of Illus and Leontius (usurper) in an effort to end the persecution, but his Pagan supported rebellion was suppressed by Zeno (emperor) in 488, which signified the last organized Pagan resistance in the Byzantine Empire.

 In 491, Anastasius I Dicorus became the first emperor to swear upon his Christian faith before ascending the throne.

 Anti-pagan laws by Justinian I (527–565)

 In 527, Emperor Justinian I banned all Pagans from the right to hold public office and order the confiscation of their property.

-According to the sixth-century historian Procopius, the Isis temple of Philae in Byzantine Egypte was closed down officially in AD 537 by the local commander Narses the Persarmenian in accordance with an order of Byzantine emperor Justinian I. This event is conventionally considered to mark the end of ancient Egyptian religion.
+According to the sixth-century historian Procopius, the Isis temple of Philae in Byzantine Egypt was closed down officially in AD 537 by the local commander Narses the Persarmenian in accordance with an order of Byzantine emperor Justinian I. This event is conventionally considered to mark the end of ancient Egyptian religion.
 Some adherence to traditional religion seems to have survived into the sixth century, based on a petition from Dioscorus of Aphrodito to the governor of the Thebaid dated to 567.
 The letter warns of an unnamed man (the text calls him “eater of raw meat”) who, in addition to plundering houses and stealing tax revenue, is alleged to have restored paganism at “the sanctuaries,” possibly referring to the temples at Philae.